 Electron Bifurcation and Acetate Metabolism

 Methanogenesis from H2 and CO2 has often been represented as a linear pathway with heterodisulfide reduction as the final step.
-This was demonstrated to be mediated by methanophenazine dependent membrane bound heterodisulfide (HdrDE) ((11), Ide and Deppenmeier ref, and (10)) for the cytochrome containing methanogens.
-However, the non-cytochrome containing obligate hydrogenotrophs do not contain the typical membrane associated heterodisulfide reductase but instead one that is most likely associated with the cytoplasm (54, 55).
-Additionally, it is a three subunit complex (HdrABC) with a flavin adenine dinucleotide (FAD) containing co-factor in the HdrA subunit (Heiderrich ref).
-HdrA and other FAD-containing enzymes have been increasingly recognized as sites for electron bifurcation, coupling an exergonic reaction with an endergonic reaction in a two-step transfer of one electron (56, 57).
-Recently, it has been demonstrated (12, 58) that this heterodisulfide reductase mediates the coupling of exergonic heterodisulfide reduction with endergonic ferredoxin reduction.
-As shown in Figure 2, this ferredoxin is used for reduction of the CO2 via Fwd thereby linking the last step of methanogenesis with the first step in a cyclical fashion (59)
+Our model incorporates the more recent depiction of methanogenesis as a cyclic process (59).
+This reaction is mediated by methanophenazine-dependent membrane-bound heterodisulfide reductase (HdrDE) ((11), Ide and Deppenmeier ref, and (10)) for the cytochrome containing methanogens (Eq 1).
+However, the non-cytochrome containing obligate hydrogenotrophs do not contain the membrane associated hemoprotein HdrDE but, instead, use a cytoplasmic three-subunit HdrABC complex that lacks heme, but contains flavin adenine dinucleotide (FAD) (54, 55) (Heiderrich ref) (Eq 2).
+FAD has been increasingly recognized as sites for electron bifurcation, coupling an exergonic reaction with an endergonic reaction in a two-step transfer of one electron (56, 57).
+As shown in Figure 2, HdrABC mediates the coupling of exergonic heterodisulfide reduction with endergonic reduction of ferredoxin (12, 58), which is used for CO2 reduction via Fwd, thereby linking the last to the first step of methanogenesis in a cyclical fashion (59).

-The assumption of a linear pathway in M. maripaludis without accounting for electron bifurcation can affect the downstream predictions in the metabolic model.
-The default mechanism of energy conservation in our initial, uncurated model matched methylotrophic methanogens and utilized methanophenazine, an electron carrier known to be absent from M. maripaludis and other hydrogenotrophic methanogens.
-We removed methanophenazine-based electron flow and added the correct electron bifurcation pathway, linking heterodisulfide reduction with electrons from H2 to carbon dioxide reduction via reduced ferredoxin instead.
-This commonly-encountered reconstruction pitfall, in which information available in annotation databases does not sufficiently represent recently elucidated metabolic pathways, emphasizes the need to keep abreast of updated academic literature in spite of the improvement of automatic reconstruction methods.

-To demonstrate that the linear pathway cannot support growth of M. maripaludis, we altered the native electron bifurcating heterodisulfide reductase (HdrABC) reaction:

-CoB-S-S-CoM+2 H2+Fdox⇌HS-CoB+HS-CoM+2 H++Fdrd
+Recasting energy metabolism in M. maripaludis as a cyclic electron bifurcating pathway that omits methanophenazine, which is lacking in hydrogenotrophic methanogens, and links H2–dependent Hdr reduction to CO2 reduction via reduced ferredoxin is in line with recent studies of hydrogenotrophic methanogenesis and significantly improves the predictions of the metabolic model.
+To demonstrate that the linear methanophenazine-dependent pathway cannot support growth of M. maripaludis, we altered the native electron bifurcating HdrABC reaction 1 CoB-S-S-CoM+2 H2+Fdox⇌HS-CoB+HS-CoM+2 H++Fdrd

-by removing ferredoxin, balancing mass and charge to yield: CoB-S-S-CoM+2 H2+Fdox⇌HS-CoB+HS-CoM+2 H++Fdrd
+by removing ferredoxin, balancing mass and charge to yield Equation 2).

-CoB-S-S-CoM+H2⇌HS-CoB+HS-CoM

 This scenario represented a hypothetical case where M. maripaludis does not contain a membrane-bound HdrDE complex but cannot perform electron bifurcation.
 We optimized this altered model for growth on CO2 + H2 and were unable to predict in silico growth, supporting the observation that the ferredoxin reduction via electron bifurcation is an essential part of our network.
-Lack of model growth can clearly be attributed to disruption of the central energy coupling mechanism in M. maripaludis, in which electron bifurcation must necessarily reduce ferredoxin for reducing CO2.
+Lack of growth in our model can clearly be attributed to disruption of the central energy coupling mechanism in M. maripaludis, in which electron bifurcation must necessarily reduce ferredoxin for reducing CO2.
 The alternative source of reduced ferredoxin is the energy-converting Eha hydrogenase, which utilizes a sodium ion gradient to reduce ferredoxin with H2 on a 1:1 basis.
 CO2 reduction to methane requires reduced ferredoxin and pumps out sodium ions, also on a 1:1 basis.
 Thus, each cycle of methanogenesis in this scenario effectively produces no sodium ion gradient for synthesizing ATP, the central component necessary for biomass formation.
 Additionally, methanogenesis loses small amounts of carbon for biosynthesis; hence, reducing one ferredoxin effectively pumps less than one sodium ion across the cell membrane and creates an overall energy deficit.
 Overall, this simulation illustrates the essentiality of ferredoxin reduction via electron bifurcation and reinforces the idea that Eha hydrogenase can play only an anaplerotic role in methanogenesis (45).